ArenKDesai/Aren-s-Notes/botany lec.md

 Some leaves are carnivorous.
 These are often in low-nitrogen areas, and the leaves often have a mechanism to trap prey.

 ### Senescence
-Frost or drought will kill plants, so plants often recycle nutrients from the leave
+Frost or drought will kill plants, so plants often recycle nutrients from the leaves and purposefully kills leaves for their nutrients.
+This is